-The Colloquium Series invites scholars to present their research to the faculty and doctoral students.
-The scholars spend a day on campus when they meet with the faculty, doctoral students and other interested academics from other departments.
+The Colloquium Series invites scholars to present their research and spend a day on campus meeting with Marketing and Logistics faculty, doctoral students, and academics from other departments.

-This kind of exposure helps doctoral students greatly in updating their research knowledge and in establishing contacts that might help them in their future job search attempts.
-The faculty as a whole benefit from this type of regular contact with leading scholars in the field, which may sometimes result in joint-publishing opportunities.
+Exposure to a variety of research helps doctoral students to update their research knowledge and establish contacts to aid them in their future job searches.
+The faculty also benefit from this type of regular contact with leading scholars in the field and the visits sometimes result in joint-publishing opportunities.

-If you are interested in participating in the Fisher Marketing & Logistics Colloquium series, send inquires via email or call 614-292-8808
+If you are interested in participating in the Fisher Marketing & Logistics Colloquium series call 614-292-8808.